-Public access and all other access to the facility shall be controlled by means of artificial barriers, natural barriers, or a combination of both, appropriate to protect human health and safety and the environment.
+Access to the facility shall be controlled by means of artificial barriers, natural barriers, or a combination of both, appropriate to protect human health and safety and the environment.
 Uncontrolled access to the facility shall be prevented.
 Public access to the site will be limited to the gated facility entrance.
 The Scale House Attendant controls access and monitors vehicles entering and exiting the facility.
 An attendant shall be on-site during operating hours.